dnaod/website-portfolio/content/_index.md

 - rss
 - json
 ---
-Experienced Technology Leader with a proven track-record of elevating teams, exceeding project goals, and big picture, long-term vision.
+From Vision to Execution: Leading Technology with Purpose... and having fun doing it.
+&nbsp;

+&nbsp;